The Daily Mail editorial board met with candidates for the Putnam County school board today.

 Rob Cunningham and Craig Spicer are the only candidates in attendance.
 Diana McCallister and Butch Legg are absent.

-This entry was posted on Monday, April 7, 2014 at 4:08 pm and is filed under Uncategorized.
+This entry was posted on Monday, April 7, 2014 at 4:08 pm and is filed under Elections.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.